robinhood/faust/docs/userguide/application.rst

 :default: ``memory://``

 The backend used for table storage.

-Tables are stored in-memory only by default, but you should only used this for testing and development purposes.
+Tables are stored in-memory by default, but you should not use the ``memory://`` store in production.

 In production, a persistent table store, such as ``rocksdb://`` is preferred.